ebi-pf-team/interproscan-docs/docs/HowToInstall.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``InterProScan`` relies on the models that are incorporated into each of the InterPro
-member databases.

-``InterProScan`` can be configured to automate the retrieval of missing metadata and database files by using the
+member databases. ``InterProScan`` automates the retrieval of missing metadata and database files.
-``--download`` flag.

 Alternatively, you can download these data from `https://ftp.ebi.ac.uk/pub/databases/interpro/iprscan/6/105.0 <https://ftp.ebi.ac.uk/pub/databases/interpro/iprscan/6/105.0>`__.